OsmanAdiguzel/EikonDataAPI.DotNet.Library/README.md

 This document will explain how to install and use .NET libraries for Eikon Data APIs.

 ## Installation
-The .NET Eikon Data APIs are 64 bit libraries which target the following .NET frameworks: .NET 4.5, .NET 4.5.1. .NET 4.5.2, .NET 4.6, .NET 4.6.1, and .NET Standard 2.0.
-It is available in [nuget](https://www.nuget.org/packages/EikonDataAPI/).
+The .NET Eikon Data APIs are 64-bit libraries which target the following .NET frameworks: .NET 4.5, .NET 4.5.1. .NET 4.5.2, .NET 4.6, .NET 4.6.1, and .NET Standard 2.0.
+It is available in [NuGet](https://www.nuget.org/packages/EikonDataAPI/).
 It can be installed by using the following commands.

 * **Package Manager**
 >```